scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/quick-start-guide.md

 #### Explanation
 This will tell `docker` to look for the `docker-compose` file and build the project.
-It will likely pull several image from docker hub including `hashicorp/vault`.
+It will likely pull several images from docker hub including `hashicorp/vault`.

 ### What to Observe
 - Success: `siege-leviathan` logs `overwhelming_minotaur_responds: ...`
     - Handshake success
-- Rejection: `reckless-sleuth` logs `connections rejected: remote error: tls: bad certificate
+- Rejection: `reckless-sleuth` logs `connections rejected: remote error: tls: bad certificate`
     - Security boundary intact